impulse-ml/impulse-ml-recommender-php-documentation/5_api_predicting_the_results.md

 which predicts rate for unrated "Logan" for user "Anna" by returning a number.

-Results may vary from desired for improperly trained or not trained Learning Model.
+Results may vary from desired because of improperly trained or not trained Learning Model.

 ###### Find similar items